PediatricOpenTargets/documentation/README.md

 #### Methylation Arrays

-Methylation arrays are aggregated from multiple independent projects, so samples have been measured using either 27K, 450K, or 850K Illumina Infinium HumanMethylation BeadChips or Roche Nimblegen HELP microarrays.
+Methylation arrays are aggregated from multiple independent projects, so samples have been measured using either 27K, 450K, or EPIC (850K) Illumina Infinium HumanMethylation BeadChips or Roche Nimblegen HELP microarrays.
 All Illumina arrays were reprocessed by cancer group from signal intensities to methylation values in R using the minfi Bioconductor package with default arguments.
 Only probes with gene annotations from Illumina were retained.
 The TARGET Acute Lymphoblastic Leukemia (ALL) samples were measured using a different platform, the Roche Nimblegen HELP array, so they were not reprocessed.
 Please see the [OpenPedCan-analysis methylation preprocessing documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/methylation-preprocessing) for more details.